 Tash Hauli Palace - Meaning "Stone House" this palace contains Khiva's most sumptuous interior decoration, dense with blue ceramic tiles, carved wooden pillars and elaborate ganch.
 Completed in 1841, it's said to have more than 150 rooms off nine courtyards, with high ceilings designed to catch the slightest desert breeze.

-Day 21: Khiva to Tashkent Meals: B, L, D
+Day 21: Urgench to Tashkent

-Today you will transfer 1hour to Urgench airport for your flight to Tashkent.
+This morning you will be transferred 1 hour to Urgench Airport for your return flight to Tashkent.